MattPinder/MastersProject/README.md

 Running the new file through NCBI batch CD-Search Tool again, and will make a note of any promising results.
 (Still running; Search-ID QM3-qcdsearch-29D17B06C7A6E9DA)

+	18 August 2016

+Searching 'Kordia' under NCBI's protein search reveals ~8000 non-hypothetical results, some of which are named.
+I am installing Blast+ on my local computer so that I can query the fasta file of these results with the unnamed proteins file.

+Read up on HGAP - Alvar's thesis
+Set up new Kordia folder on Bioinformatics Group Github page
+Note: md5sum software for ensuring files are copied correctly

+Made several updates to PROKKA V6 based on local BLAST (including one gene name!), using an e-value cutoff of 0.01 to get rid of some of the worse results.
+To get more gene names, however, perhaps attempt to use a (nucleotide?) database for a more well-annotated bacterium?